Red Rose

 We will enrich our curriculum by:

-• watching Spanish/French films
+• watching Spanish films

 • providing opportunities to correspond with speakers of the foreign language